slyall/www-darkmere/content/linux.conf.au_guide.md

 capitals and in the case of Tasmania (the site of LCA 2017) you need to fly or catch an ocean going ferry to the island.

-In most cases overseas vistors will fly into Sydney or Melbourne and from there can fly to the city of the conference.
+In most cases overseas visitors will fly into Sydney or Melbourne and from there can fly to the city of the conference.

-The conference often hires buses from the airport to the conference venue or accomidation.
+The conference often hires buses from the airport to the conference venue or accommodation.
 Or you can arrange to share a taxi with other attendees.
 Usually people put their flight details into the Wiki to help coordinate this.

 ### What to Bring